Understanding Piles: A Complete Guide to Causes, Symptoms, and Treatment

 Eating Right to Prevent and Ease Piles

-• Whole grains like brown rice, oatmeal, and quinoa
+• Whole grains (brown rice, oats, quinoa)

-• Fresh produce such as apples, spinach, and carrots
+• Fresh produce (apples, spinach, carrots)

 • Legumes, nuts, and seeds

-• Avoid processed snacks and spicy dishes
+• Deep-fried or spicy dishes

 Lifestyle Shifts That Make a Difference